 Inheritance tax and stamp duty receipts hit new records

-Stamp duty shoots up but expected to fall next year
+Stamp duty on the rise, but set to fall next year